The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we have discussed the implications of the recent PTA observations of stochastic GWs on PBHs.
-The large scalar perturbations can produce not only PBHs but also strong GWs through nonlinear interactions.
+The large scalar perturbations can produce not only PBHs, but also strong GWs through nonlinear interactions.
 If the detected stochastic GWs originate from scalar-induced GWs, we can obtain implications on the PBH mass distribution.
 We have found that, if PBHs are produced by the monochromatic curvature power spectrum, the stochastic GW signals can be explained by the large-scale tail of the induced GW spectrum.

-It is interesting to note that the favored region on the $M$-$f_\text{PBH}$ plane to explain the excess events of OGLE~\cite{2017Natur.548..183M} (the yellow shaded region in Fig.~\ref{fig:M-fPBH})~\cite{Niikura:2019kqi}, has a small overlap with the blue contours in Fig.~\ref{fig:M-fPBH}.\footnote{ The relation between the 12.5-year NANOGrav data and the OGLE events has been studied in the context of PBHs produced during an era with a general $w$ in Ref.~\cite{Domenech:2020ers}. } It is remarkable that the OGLE microlensing events and the SGWB signals from the PTA data can be simultaneously explained by PBHs of mass $M\approx 6 \times 10^{-5}\, M_\odot$.
-Remember that our analyses are based on the delta-function curvature spectrum for simplicity.
-It is interesting if the overlap becomes larger when we consider a more realistic curvature perturbation spectrum.
-We leave this possibility for future work.
+It is interesting to note that the favored region on the $M$-$f_\text{PBH}$ plane to explain the excess events of Optical Gravitational Lensing Experiment (OGLE)~\cite{2017Natur.548..183M} (the yellow shaded region in Fig.~\ref{fig:M-fPBH})~\cite{Niikura:2019kqi} has a small overlap with the blue contours in Fig.~\ref{fig:M-fPBH}.\footnote{ The relation between the 12.5-year NANOGrav data and the OGLE events has been studied in the context of PBHs produced during an era with a general $w$ in Ref.~\cite{Domenech:2020ers}. } It is remarkable that the OGLE microlensing events and the SGWB signals from the PTA data can be simultaneously explained by PBHs of mass $M\approx 6.5 \times 10^{-5}\, M_\odot$.

+Unfortunately, this overlap will disappear when we introduce a finite width of the power spectrum of the curvature perturbations unless the width is tuned.
+In Appendix~\ref{sec:finite_width}, we find the shift of $f_*$ ($M$) to a smaller (larger) value, respectively, as we introduce a narrow but finite width.
+On the other hand, the direction of the shift turns around as the width becomes broad~\cite{NANOGrav:2023hvm}.
+The OGLE signals might be explained by an extremely narrow width ($\Delta \ll 10^{-2}$; see Appendix~\ref{sec:finite_width} for the definition of the width $\Delta$) or a broad width ($\Delta > 1$).
+We leave quantitative constraints on the width to simultaneously fit the PTA signals and the OGLE signals for future work.